 The next lady stood up and spoke.
 She actually spoke for a friend who was in the room, but apparently had decided not to say anything.
 She told the story about this friend who was getting married and didn’t have a wedding dress, nor the money to purchase one.
 Iris sewed her a wedding dress.
 Did you hear that? an actual wedding dress!
 And she paid for all the fabric and details herself, not letting this lady pay a cent.

 There were other stories that day, but those are the ones that I remember most.
-I was really touched by the selflessness of this lady.
+I was really touched by the selflessness of this dear lady.
 Did she have hard times herself?
 YES.
 Did she have bad days?
 YES.
 Did she have her own family to worry about?
 YES.
 But she was giving and caring and obviously had a huge impact on their little town.

 Evaluating Myself